The Frank R. Lautenberg Chemical Safety for the 21st Century Act Implementation Activities

 - Published an annual report on risk evaluations that identifies the chemicals that will undergo risk evaluation this year, their status and schedule, and the resources necessary to complete these activities.

-- Negotiated Rulemaking on Chemical Data Reporting Requirements for Inorganic Byproducts – EPA is establishing a Negotiated Rulemaking Committee under section 8(a)(6) of TSCA to develop a proposed rule for limiting chemical data reporting requirements for manufacturers of any inorganic byproducts, when such byproducts are subsequently recycled, reused, or reprocessed.
+- Negotiated Rulemaking on Chemical Data Reporting Requirements for Inorganic Byproducts – EPA has established a Negotiated Rulemaking Committee under section 8(a)(6) of TSCA to develop a proposed rule for limiting chemical data reporting requirements for manufacturers of any inorganic byproducts, when such byproducts are subsequently recycled, reused, or reprocessed.

 - Standards for Small Manufacturers and Processors for Reporting and Recordkeeping